jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-4/part-06.md

 The European Christians conquered Jerusalem, as well as the border cities of Syria.
 Upon the holy Rock they built a church which they venerated and in the construction of which they took great pride.

 Eventually, Salah-ad-din b.
 Ayyub al-Kurdi became the independent ruler of Egypt and Syria.
-He wiped out the influence and heresy of the 'Ubaydid(-Fatimids).
+He wiped out the influence and heresy of the Ubaydid (Fatimids).
 He advanced toward Syria and waged the holy war against the European Christians there.
 He deprived them of possession of Jerusalem and the other border cities of Syria they were holding.

 This took place around the year 580 [1184/85].

 Salah-ad-din destroyed the Christian church, uncovered the Rock, and rebuilt the Mosque in about the same form in which it is still standing at this time.